MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 ---
 author: keno-msft
-description: Overview of converting and optimizing 3D models to use with Dynamics 365 mixed-reality applications
+description: Overview of converting and optimizing 3D models to use with Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 01/08/2020 ms.service: crm-online ms.topic: overview
-ms.author: keno
-ms.date: 01/08/2020
-ms.service: crm-online
-ms.topic: overview
-title: Overview of preparing 3D models for Dynamics 365 mixed-reality applications such as Dynamics 365 Guides ms.reviewer: v-brycho
+title: Overview of preparing 3D models for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Overview of preparing 3D models for Dynamics 365 Guides or for mixed-reality components in Power Apps
+# Overview of preparing 3D models for Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps

 If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] Dynamics 365 Guides, or creating apps with mixed-reality components in Power Apps, you might want to import your own 3D models for use as holograms.
 This article shows you how to prepare your 3D models by using a combination of third-party tools.